Wylam railway station: History

 The Newcastle and Carlisle Railway was formed in 1829, and was opened in stages.
 The station opened in March 1835, following the commencement of passenger trains between Blaydon and Hexham.

 The station was formerly one of two serving the village, the other being North Wylam on the Scotswood, Newburn and Wylam Railway, which operated between 1876 and 1968.
 It was situated a short distance from the station at Wylam, at the opposite end of Wylam Bridge.

 The station layout is unusual, in that the platforms are not opposite each other.
 The westbound platform is to the east of the level crossing, alongside the stationmaster's house, whilst the eastbound platform is to the west of the level crossing.

 The over-line, elevated signal box, once a popular design for the line is now almost unique, with the only other surviving signal box of this design located at Hexham.
 Constructed in 1835, the stationmaster's house is a Grade II* listed building, whilst the footbridge and signal box are both Grade II listed.

 Facilities

 The station has two platforms, both of which have a ticket machine (which accepts card or contactless payment only), seating, waiting shelter, next train audio and visual displays and an emergency help point.
 There is step-free access to both platforms, which are linked by level crossing and footbridge.
 There is a small pay and display car park and cycle storage at the station.

 Wylam is part of the Northern Trains penalty fare network, meaning that a valid ticket or promise to pay notice is required prior to boarding the train.

 Services

-As of the December 2021 timetable change, there is an hourly service between Newcastle and Hexham (or Carlisle on Sunday), with additional trains at peak times.
+As of the December 2023 timetable change, there is an hourly service between Newcastle and Hexham (or Carlisle on Sunday), with additional calls at peak times.
 Most trains extend to Morpeth or Nunthorpe via Hartlepool.
 All services are operated by Northern Trains.